Most businesses have to chase debtors at one time or another, so a debt collection strategy will go a long way in helping to recover monies owed.

 Managing your collections internally might make sense if you’re prepared to invest in staff training and aren’t worried about negatively impacting customer relations.
 On the other hand, a third party collection agent can bring objectivity to the process and result in your money being recovered faster.

 Natalie Walker is managing director of Blitz Credit Management (www.blitzcredit.com.au), a technology-driven debt collection agency based in Australia.
 Her modern approach to debt collection and credit management services has been widely embraced by Australian businesses.
-She can be contacted at (08) 6140 2584.
+She can be contacted on (08) 6140 2584.